 While these features may be enticing and give you the feeling of luxury you want from your hot tub, don’t let them distract you from the true cost.
 Are they really worth the additional price being asked?
 If not, negotiate.

 Luxury hot tubs often include smart features, such as the ability to regulate temperature from a smartphone hundreds of miles away.

 In addition, the most luxurious hot tub models might include saltwater, which some people prefer as it feels softer on the skin and more akin to a warm ocean swim.

 Also, as cryotherapy centers open worldwide, many people now realize the benefits of cold baths for relieving muscle pain and aiding recovery.
-(For more info, read Will an Ice Bath Cure You?
-A Cool Look at the Science.)
+(For more info, read Can an Ice Bath Help You?)
 Some ultra-luxury tubs will give you the ability to run extremely cold water and then change to hot within a short time span.

 8. Design and Engineering